(EDITOR’S NOTE — Sunday, Oct. 6, is Cooperative Program Sunday in the Southern Baptist Convention.)

 TUPELO, Miss.
 (BP) — “They had never seen anything like that,” Pastor Matt Powell said of the members of First Baptist Church of Tupelo who attended the 2024 Southern Baptist Convention (SBC) annual meeting in Indianapolis.

-There were the International Mission Board (IMB) commissioning service, the various seminary reports and, on the bus trip home, a walking tour of Southern Baptist Theological Seminary.
+There was the International Mission Board (IMB) commissioning service, the various seminary reports and, on the bus trip home, a walking tour of The Southern Baptist Theological Seminary.
 Returning to the bus, Powell held the attendees’ rapt attention as he read to them from the SBC’s Book of Reports, he told Baptist Press months after the event.

 “Our church could probably do more,” was the immediate response from the attendees, Powell said.
-“There was a pride in the best kind of sense, to be a part of the Southern Baptist Convention.”
+“There was a pride, in the best kind of sense, to be a part of the Southern Baptist Convention.”

 The church took its full allotment of 12 messengers in addition to 13 guests, ranging in age from 4 to 86, compared to past years when Powell and his wife might have been the only messengers from First Tupelo.

-It was the first annual meeting for Mickey Holliman, now 87 and the eldest on the trip.
+It was the first annual meeting for Mickey Holliman, now 87 and the oldest on the trip.
 The lifelong Southern Baptist had been a member of another church for many years, he said, and had never been encouraged to attend an SBC annual meeting.

 He’d always thought of the meeting as a trip to a big town where you stayed a couple of days, listened to some speakers, heard some Q&A’s and perhaps a few arguments and debates.